DUE TO THE CURRENT RESTRICTIONS WE ARE CURRENTLY TRAINING REMOTELY, INTERACTIVELY & SAFELY

 Neuroscientist Dean Burnett, Ph.D., lecturer and tutor at the U.K.'s Cardiff University Center for Medical Education, says:

 "Anything that causes us to experience pleasure, in any context, invariably involves activity in the brain's mesolimbic reward pathway.
 It's a deeply embedded area of the brain, made up of many links between the nucleus accumbens and the ventral tegmental area.

 These regions of the brain are responsible for reviewing what we're experiencing and deciding whether it warrants the sensation of pleasure, and supplying this pleasure, or 'reward,' if the answer is yes., the neurological processes that govern this area of the brain , uses a pleasure hormone, hence this hormone is frequent labelled the 'pleasure chemical.'"

-All drugs of abuse, encourage the release of this hormone, as do other rewarding experiences like eating, gambling recognition and having sex.
+All stimulants of abuse, encourage the release of this hormone, as do other rewarding experiences like eating, gambling recognition and sex.
 On the other hand, decreases in this hormone within the reward systems are associated with depression, a lack of pleasure, motivation and withdrawal.

 It follows then that mental illnesses like schizophrenia, are characterised by too much of this hormone being released, thereby resulting in psychotic symptoms.